hayes/pothos/packages/plugin-prisma/README.md

           info,
           // nested path where the selections for this type can be found
           path: ['post']
-          // optionally you can pass a custom initial selection, genereally you wouldn't need this
+          // optionally you can pass a custom initial selection, generally you wouldn't need this
           // but if the field at `path` is not selected, the initial selection set may be empty
           select: {
             comments: true,